 "Singers Ratshin, O'Neill and Adler are pitch-perfect in their delivery of often complex harmonic arrangements.
 And if there were an Ella Fitzgerald Award for Exquisite Elocution in Song, they would surely get it.
 The trio officially bills itself as a "folk" outfit, but has none of the naiveté that label might suggest.
 These are nicely edgy, sour-sweet songs, written for grown-ups." - The Seattle Times

 The new recording, tentatively titled: The Family Feast: The Study of the Human Condition, First World Problems, and the Lasting Physiological and Psychological Effects of Eating Our Young," will feature many of the songs the group has been performing for the past year or so.
 Included will be: Problems, Brand New World, Modern Medicine (Old Man Arms), In The End, The Family Feast, Bat, and many others.
-The group is trying to have the recording ready for release in November, 2016 but … you know how these things go!
+Look for an assortment of "CD Release Concerts" in Fall, 2017!
 Stay tuned for updates.

 The Monster in the Closet/Go To Sleep Two tauntingly twisted tales for tormented parents!